Friberg (gamer)

-Adam Friberg is a Swedish competitive Counter-Strike: Global Offensive player who last played for Dignitas.
+Adam Friberg is a Swedish former professional Counter-Strike: Global Offensive player who last played for Dignitas.
 He is the cousin of Erik Friberg, a footballer who previously played for Seattle Sounders FC.
-Friberg previously played for Ninjas in Pyjamas where he won his only major to date, ESL One Cologne 2014.
+Friberg previously played for Ninjas in Pyjamas where he won his only CS:GO Major, ESL One Cologne 2014.

 Career

 Counter-Strike

 Friberg began his professional esports career in 2009 playing for Games4u.se in Counter-Strike: Source.

 Counter-Strike: Global Offensive

 After playing with several teams from 2010 to 2012, Friberg signed with Ninjas in Pyjamas (NiP).
 During his time with the team, he helped them go on a record 87-map win streak on LAN, and took home the Major trophy from ESL One Cologne 2014.
 On July 31, 2017, Friberg parted ways with the team.

 In August 2017, Friberg signed with OpTic Gaming.

 Friberg signed with team Heroic in May 2018.
 In his 18 months with the team, he won several tournaments, including the GG.Bet Sydney Invitational in March and TOYOTA Master CS:GO Bangkok in November 2018.
 In August 2019, he was released from the team.

 In January 2020, Friberg, along with Patrik "f0rest" Lindberg, Richard "Xizt" Landström, Christopher "GeT_RiGhT" Alesund, was signed by Dignitas, reuniting with former NiP teammates, until the team was disbanded in 2022.